TIBCOSoftware/snappy-examples/README.md

 7. [Slack/Gitter/Stackoverflow discussion](#ask-questions-start-a-discussion)

 ### Introduction
 [SnappyData](https://github.com/SnappyDataInc/snappydata) aims to deliver real time operational analytics at interactive speeds with commodity infrastructure and far less complexity than today.
 SnappyData fulfills this promise by
 - Enabling streaming, transactions and interactive analytics in a single unifying system rather than stitching different solutions—and
 - Delivering true interactive speeds via a state-of-the-art approximate query engine that leverages a multitude of synopses as well as the full dataset.
 SnappyData implements this by deeply integrating an in-memory database into Apache Spark.

 ### Purpose
 Here we use a simplified Ad Analytics example, which streams in [AdImpression](https://en.wikipedia.org/wiki/Impression_(online_media)) logs, pre-aggregating the logs and ingesting into the built-in in-memory columnar store (where the data is stored both in 'exact' form as well as a stratified sample).
 We showcase the following aspects of this unified cluster:
 - Simplicity of using the [DataFrame API](http://spark.apache.org/docs/latest/sql-programming-guide.html#dataframes) to model streams in spark.
 - The use of Structured Streaming API to pre-aggregate AdImpression logs (it is faster and much more convenient to incorporate more complex analytics, rather than using map-reduce).
 - Demonstrate storing the pre-aggregated logs into the SnappyData columnar store with high efficiency.
 While the store itself provides a rich set of features like hybrid row+column store, eager replication, WAN replicas, HA, choice of memory-only, HDFS, native disk persistence, eviction, etc we only work with a column table in this simple example.
 - Run OLAP queries from any SQL client both on the full data set as well as sampled data (showcasing sub-second interactive query speeds).
 The stratified sample allows us to manage an infinitely growing data set at a fraction of the cost otherwise required.

 ### Ad Impression Analytics use case
-We borrow our use case implementation from this [blog](https://chimpler.wordpress.com/2014/07/01/implementing-a-real-time-data-pipeline-with-spark-streaming/) - We more or less use the same data structure and aggregation logic and we have adapted this code to showcase the SnappyData programming model extensions to Spark.
-We retain the native Spark example for comparison.
+We borrow our use case implementation from this [blog](https://chimpler.wordpress.com/2014/07/01/implementing-a-real-time-data-pipeline-with-spark-streaming/)
+\- We more or less use the same data structure and aggregation logic and we have adapted this code to showcase the SnappyData programming model extensions to Spark.
+We have also kept the native Spark example using structured streaming for comparison.

 Our architecture is depicted in the figure below.

-We consider an adnetwork where adservers log impressions in [Apache Kafka](http://kafka.apache.org/) (distributed publish-subscribe messaging system).
-These impressions are then aggregated by [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) into the SnappyData Store.
+We consider an adnetwork where adservers log impressions in [Apache Kafka](http://kafka.apache.org/).
+These impressions are then aggregated using [Spark Structured Streaming](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) into the SnappyData Store.
 External clients connect to the same cluster using JDBC/ODBC and run arbitrary OLAP queries.
 As AdServers can feed logs from many websites and given that each AdImpression log message represents a single Ad viewed by a user, one can expect thousands of messages every second.
 It is crucial that ingestion logic keeps up with the stream.
 To accomplish this, SnappyData collocates the store partitions with partitions created by Spark Streaming. i.e. a batch of data from the stream in each Spark executor is transformed into a compressed column batch and stored in the same JVM, avoiding redundant shuffles (except for HA).

 TODO: Need to review this architecture diagram
 ![Architecture Kinda](AdAnalytics_Architecture.png)